-37 Interagency Working Group on the Social Cost of Carbon, Response to Comments: Social Cost of Carbon for Regulatory Impact Analysis under Executive Order 12,866 at 36 (July 2015) [hereinafter, OMB 2015 Response to Comments].
+88 Interagency Working Group on the Social Cost of Carbon, Response to Comments: Social Cost of Carbon for Regulatory Impact Analysis under Executive Order 12,866 at 36 (July 2015) [hereinafter, OMB 2015 Response to Comments].

-38 Circular A-4 at 36 ("For regulatory analysis, you should provide estimates of net benefits using both 3 percent and 7 percent....If your rule will have important intergenerational benefits or costs you might consider a further sensitivity analysis using a lower but positive discount rate in addition to calculating net benefits using discount rates of 3 and 7 percent.").
-39 Id. at 3.
+89 Circular A-4 at 36 ("For regulatory analysis, you should provide estimates of net benefits using both 3 percent and 7 percent....If your rule will have important intergenerational benefits or costs you might consider a further sensitivity analysis using a lower but positive discount rate in addition to calculating net benefits using discount rates of 3 and 7 percent.").

-First, basing the discount rate on the consumption rate of interest is the correct framework for analysis of climate effects; a discount rate based on the private return to capital is inappropriate.
-Circular A-4 does suggest that 7% should be a "default position" that reflects regulations that primarily displace capital investments; however, the Circular explains that "[w]hen regulation primarily and directly affects private consumption . . . a lower discount rate is appropriate."43 The 7% discount rate is based on a private sector rate of return on capital, but private market participants typically have short time horizons.
+private sector rate of return on capital, but private market participants typically have short time horizons.
 By contrast, climate change concerns the public well-being broadly.
 Rather than evaluating an optimal outcome from the narrow perspective of investors alone, economic theory requires analysts to make the optimal choices based on societal preferences and social discount rates.
-Moreover, because climate change is expected to largely affect large-scale consumption, as opposed to capital investment,44 a 7% rate is inappropriate.
+Moreover, because climate change is expected to largely affect large-scale consumption, as opposed to capital investment, 95 a 7% rate is inappropriate.

 In 2013, OMB called for public comments on the social cost of greenhouse gases.
-In its 2015 Response to Comment document,45 OMB (together with the other agencies from the IWG) explained that the consumption rate of interest is the correct concept to use . . . as the impacts of climate change are measured in consumption-equivalent units in the three IAMs used to estimate the SCC.
-This is consistent with OMB guidance in Circular A-4, which states that when a regulation is expected to primarily affect private consumption-for instance, via higher prices for goods and services-it is appropriate to use the consumption rate of interest to reflect how private individuals trade-off current and future consumption.46
+In its 2015 Response to Comment document, 96 OMB (together with the other agencies from the IWG) explained that the consumption rate of interest is the correct concept to use . . . as the impacts of climate change are measured in consumption-equivalent units in the three IAMs used to estimate the SCC.
+This is consistent with OMB guidance in Circular A-4, which states that when a regulation is expected to primarily affect private consumption-for instance, via higher prices for goods and services-it is appropriate to use the consumption rate of interest to reflect how private individuals trade-off current and future consumption.
+97

-The Council of Economic Advisers similarly interprets Circular A-4 as requiring agencies to choose the appropriate discount rate based on the nature of the regulation: "[I]n Circular A-4 by the Office of Management and Budget (OMB) the appropriate discount rate to use in evaluating the net costs or benefits of a regulation depends on whether the regulation primarily and directly affects private consumption or private capital."47 The NAS also explained that a consumption rate of interest is the
+The Council of Economic Advisers similarly interprets Circular A-4 as requiring agencies to choose the appropriate discount rate based on the nature of the regulation: "[I]n Circular A-4 by the Office of Management and Budget (OMB) the appropriate discount rate to use in evaluating the net costs or benefits of a regulation depends on whether the regulation primarily and directly affects private consumption or private capital."
+The NAS also explained that a consumption rate of interest is the appropriate basis for a discount rate for climate effects.
+For this reason, 7% is an inappropriate choice of discount rate for the impacts of climate change.